simonberner/ladi-simulator/README.md

 - [ActivityKit](https://developer.apple.com/documentation/activitykit)

 ## Device and OS Compatibility
-Live activities are iPhone only.
+LAs are iPhone only.
-- For Live Activities: iPhone with iOS 16.1+
+- For LA: iPhone with iOS 16.1+
-- For Dynamic Island: iPhone 14 Pro/Pro Max with iOS 16.1+
+- For DI: iPhone 14 Pro/Pro Max with iOS 16.1+

 ## Screenshots
 tbd